Desbordante/desbordante-core/README.md

   The `<dataset_name>.csv`, which is a user-provided dataset, should be placed in the `/path/to/Desbordante/build/target` directory.

 * ## Windows
+---
+**ATTENTION**

+Currently Windows is not supported.
+The last compatible version has a tag `windows-compatible` &mdash; later versions might compile, but the likelihood of such an event drastically declines with each commit.
+You can use the following guide to checkout, build and run this particular version.

+---
   The following instructions were tested on Windows 10 .
   ### Dependencies
   Prior to cloning the repository and attempting to build the project, ensure that you have the following software: